PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

 python matrix_inverse.py
 ```

-Next, while still on your laptop, run the following `ssh` command to create a directory on Adroit (you need to replace `<YourNetID>` twice):
+Next, while still on your laptop and using a [VPN](https://www.princeton.edu/vpn) if off-campus, run the following `ssh` command to create a directory on Adroit (you need to replace `<YourNetID>` twice):

 ```
 $ ssh <YourNetID>@adroit.princeton.edu "mkdir -p /scratch/network/<YourNetID>/python_test"